mostafa-drz/nextjs-dify-firebase-starter/demos/recipe-analyzer/dify-setup.md

-# Dify Setup Instructions - Smart Recipe Analyzer & Meal Planner
+# Dify Setup Instructions - What Can I Cook?
+Demo

-Complete step-by-step instructions to set up your Dify application for the Recipe Analyzer demo.
+Complete step-by-step instructions to set up your Dify application for the focused "What Can I Cook?" demo.

 ## Prerequisites

 - Dify account and access to Dify dashboard
 - Basic understanding of Dify app configuration
-- Recipe/nutritional knowledge base (optional but recommended)

 ## Step 1: Create New Chat Application